+For FY2022, no external facilitator has been engaged to perform the Board assessment process.
 The NC has, without the engagement of an external facilitator, assessed the Board and Board Committees overall performance to-date and is of the view that the performance of the Board as a whole and Board Committees were satisfactory.
+Where relevant and when the need arises, the NC will consider such an engagement.